Assessment of a Physio-neuro Platform (SynPhNe) for Home-based Retraining of Hand Function in Stroke Survivors

 • Up to 3 sessions will be for testing arm movements (at baseline, after research therapy and at 1 month follow-up).

 • 18 research therapy sessions.
 10 of them will be done at Spaulding Rehabilitation Hospital with a therapist and 8 of them by yourself, at home.
-Subjects will either be using the SynPhNe system or use the therapy plan recommended by the therapist, depending on the randomization.
+Study participants will either be using the SynPhNe system or the therapy plan recommended by the therapist, depending on the randomization.
 Each of these visits will be an hour long.
 They will be scheduled 3 days per week for six weeks.

 Study Type